egeexyz/terraform-linode-instance/README.md

 # terraform-linode-instance

-An elegant Terraform module for creating instances in Linode
+A simple Terraform module for creating StackScript-ready instances in Linode.